 4. Amp up the fun factor

 Children are often turned off by the looks of new food.
-This obstacle can be overcome by simply adding new colors and shapes to the food, notes Kaboose.com.
+This obstacle can be overcome by simply adding new colors, or shapes to the food, as WebMD says about making mealtime fun.
 It’s amazing what you can do with a cookie cutter!
 Shapes like dinosaurs and stars will be more appealing to your child – and they will be more likely to try the food.

 5. Veggies incognito

 This little trick is easier than most parents think.
 Rachel Wischow, a former nurse at Medical Center Pediatrics in Bingham Farms, weighed in on the topic: “Generally, when you can fit in veggies it’s a good idea.
 This can be done with a food processor to anything and the veggies won’t be discovered.
 You can end up making a hamburger that’s half hamburger.”

 Theresa Rea, a health professional at Pediatric Specialists of Bloomfield Hills, says simply have your child take five bites – and, if they don’t like it, have them politely say, “No, thank you.”
 It’s important to give the food at least a couple bites, because children often rule out the food after one bite.
 Every food deserves a fair chance.